Mummies on Mars

 Because of the extreme difficulty living in the desert, residents rely heavily on one another.
 They have developed traditions that strengthen community bonds, such as the annual enfloramiento (flowering) ceremony.
 Families gather together to sing songs in the ancient language, share the fruits of the recent harvest and earn good luck by piercing their llamas’ ears.
 They then attach a colorful wool pom-pom through the perforation to identify the owner of each animal.

-So, the Atacama Desert is a place where llamas get to wear jewelry, the landscape looks like another planet and the oldest mummies in the world grin behind glass?
+So, the Atacama Desert is a place with bedazzled llamas, an alien landscape, and the oldest mummies in the world?
 Sign me up for a visit!

 Have a change to suggest for this story?
 We’d love for you to submit it!